-In response to this mandate, the Executive Secretary (SE/CICAD) began the process of designing the proposal for the Technical Assistance Program on International Cooperation for Asset Recovery, and an update on the progress was presented at the XXXVIII meeting of GELAVEX, on May 22-23, 2014 in Washington, DC, United States of America.
+In response to this mandate, the Executive Secretariat (ES/CICAD) began the process of designing the proposal for the Technical Assistance Program on International Cooperation in Asset Recovery, and an update on the progress was presented at the XXXVIII meeting of GELAVEX, on May 22-23, 2014 in Washington, DC, United States of America.

-On this occasion, the delegates were satisfied with the proposal, and encouraged the SE/CICAD to complete the design and to present it at the Plenary in the XXXIX Meeting of GELAVEX, which will take place September 25-26 in Montevideo, Uruguay.
+On this occasion, the delegates were satisfied with the proposal, and encouraged the ES/CICAD to complete the design and to present it at the plenary at the XXXIX Meeting of GELAVEX, which will take place on September 25-26 in Montevideo, Uruguay.